A complete guide to OCR Gateway GCSE Physics

 3. Master the required practicals

-PAGs are predictable mark-grabbers.
+PAG questions tend to follow predictable patterns – past papers help spot them.
 For each one, learn the variables, the equipment, the method, and one common source of error.
-Examiners reuse the same question stems year after year, so past paper drilling on PAG questions is high-leverage revision.
+Past paper drilling on PAG questions is high-leverage revision.

 4. Work through six-mark questions in plan-then-write mode